 To save all logs to Google Cloud for each integration, select All logs in the Log level control: Error logs section.

 This setting applies to all integrations in your project.
-It cannot be set per integration.
+It can only be overridden for Cloud-to-cloud integrations.
 Saving all logs to Google Cloud may incur additional cost if your log storage space is exceeded.

 Share a developer project